dmm-5g/draft-bogineni-dmm-optimized-mobile-user-plane/draft-bogineni-dmm-optimized-mobile-user-plane.md

 3GPP specifies two roaming model namely the Local Break Out(LBO) and the Homre Routed (HR) model.

-In LBO model, visted operator routes user traffic locally through UPFs that are local to the visted operator.
+In LBO model, visited operator routes user traffic locally through UPFs that are local to the visted operator.
 In this model, the SMF and all UPF(s) involved by the PDU Session are located and are under the control of the Visited PLMN (VPLMN).

+In this model, the V-PCF generates Policy and Charging Control(PCC) rules from the local configuration data that are based on the roaming agreement with the HPLMN.
+THe V-PCF might also use information from Application Function(AF) to generate PCC rules for VPLMN delivered services.
+Here, the H-PCF uses the N24 interface to deliver UE access selection, and PDU session selection policies to the V-PCF.
+The V-PCF can either provide access and mobility policy information on its own, or alternatively obtain the required information from the H-PCF via the N24 interface.

 In HR model, user traffic is routed to the UPF in Home PLMN(HPLMN) via the UPF in the visited network.
 In this scenario, the SMF in HPLMN